AndreiMoraru123/2D-Tracker/README.md

 Some linear, extended and unscented movement tracking models, with a fun twist

+Run `ObjectTracker.m` and make sure all files are in the same directory (both git commit and zip download should suffice for this).

 [![View Object Tracking via Sensor Fusion on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/119448-object-tracking-via-sensor-fusion)

 > **Note**